 together with a Minox III

 (also known as Minox-A) of the same era.

-The Tochka cameras have approximately the same size as the Minox
+The Tochka cameras have approximately the same size as the Minox-A

 on which the design was based.

-Unlike the Minox camera, which has its lens at the front (in-line
+Unlike the Minox camera – which has its lens at the front, opposite

-with the film) the lens of the Tochka is at the side of the body,
+the film plane – Tochka's lens is at the top of the body,

 requiring an internal 45° mirror to project the image onto the film.

 Although this might be unpractical for normal use,